 The water-based “Maritime Silk Road” adds new ports and routes for shipments, as well as complimentary infrastructure within the countries for transporting goods inland, such as rail.
 Some countries participating in the Maritime Silk Road are: China, Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, Timor-Leste, Vietnam, Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, Palestine, Syria, United Arab Emirates, Yemen, Pakistan, India, and Sri Lanka, as well as European countries.
 The maritime routes now include plans for a new “Polar Silk Road” that would reduce liquid natural gas delivery times by shipping through Arctic waters instead of the Suez Canal.
 The plan was unveiled in 2018 in a white paper by the Chinese government.

-There are at least 65 countries involved in the BRI, although no official list is available.
-Some sources indicate that the number of countries participating is as high as 138: 38 from sub-Saharan Africa, 34 from Europe and Central Asia, 25 from East Asia and Pacific, 17 from Middle East and east Africa, 18 from Latin America and the Caribbean, and 6 from Southeast Asia.
+As of January 2021, approximately 140 countries have signed a Memorandum of Understanding (MoU) with China for involvement in the BRI, although no official list is available and some information released has been contradictory.
+Some sources indicate that the countries participating include 40 from sub-Saharan Africa, 34 from Europe and Central Asia, 25 from East Asia and Pacific, 17 from Middle East and east Africa, 18 from Latin America and the Caribbean, and 6 from Southeast Asia.
 Of European countries, Hungary, Greece, and Italy especially supportive.
 The countries that are directly affected by this initiative make up 38.5% of the world’s land mass, 62.3% of the world’s population, and 30% of the world’s GDP., With this massive impact in mind, it likely that almost every country globally will be at least indirectly affected by the BRI.
 The BRI includes low, middle, and upper income countries.

 The BRI has been a topic of interest to many international organizations such as: ASEAN, Asia-Pacific Economic Cooperation (APEC), Asia-Europe Meeting (ASEM), Asia Cooperation Dialogue (ACD), and the China-Arab States Cooperation Forum (CASCF).
 Although some countries raise concerns, and some countries clearly gain from the project more than others, there is strong consensus that overall the BRI is an “effective strategy to promote trade, infrastructural building, FDI flows and therefore GDP growth.”